3.4 Improving Verbal Communication

 Group Similar Words Together

 Second, it’s essential to cluster words that share similarities when learning vocabulary.
-Avoid memorizing words in isolation, like from a list.
+Avoid memorising words in isolation, like from a list.
 Imagine words as unique segments of a complex jigsaw puzzle.
 Viewing them separately doesn’t give you the complete image.
 Instead, it’s crucial to connect these words to understand their collective meaning.
 Adopt a strategy where you remember words by their commonalities.
 For example, group words by a central theme, like music, or around a specific adjective, such as beautiful.
 This approach helps in grasping the interconnected nature of language.

 Build Your Vocabulary